sparrell/CfsJksAs/README.md

 * todo
   * fix to use new marked lineage

-## compare temp link file to main

-to comparing try1 to people

-* Cfsjksas.DevTools.CheckLinks.try1()

 ## add werelate links

 * Restart server (to zero counters and to read in data)